 You’ll see the sliced out overlapping parts.
 Use your finger or pencil to drag the pieces to the side and then tap on the X to delete the extra pieces.

-And now you have two semicircles on your tablet.
+And now you have your new cut paths which are two semicircles on your tablet.

 How to Slice Words on Cricut